 That one event unified us in a way that nothing else has during my lifetime.
 We were doing something daring, grand, and glorious—and we were doing it together.

-It’s the way the moon missions should have been run from the beginning, but if you weren’t there, the thing you need to understand about the sixties and the space race is that it was a deadly serious competition.
+It’s the way the moon missions should have been run from the beginning, but if you weren’t there, the thing you need to understand about the space race is that it was a deadly serious competition.
 We gave it our all.
 There was no way we were going to spend any extra time putting together the best possible system and then watch the Russians get there first.
-Nope, quick and dirty would win the race.
+Not when quick and dirty would win the race.
 Granted, we were left with nothing but moon rocks afterward, but dang it, we’d proved that Americans were the best of the best.
 Our gallant knights had swept the tournament, and we all hoped the Russians stayed up at night gnashing their teeth over it.

-And if you want to view the original moon launch, you can do that here: https://www.youtube.com/watch?v=N9tIX5-dq3E.
+If you want to view the original moon launch, you can do that here: https://www.youtube.com/watch?v=N9tIX5-dq3E.
 Even today, watching it still makes me a bit misty-eyed.